Ad rates report

 There are two ways advertisers place ads on YouTube:

-- Running ads on YouTube that are bid on and priced through the AdWords Auction.
+- Running ads on YouTube that are bid on and priced through ad auction.

 - Reserving a placement on the site through a YouTube Sales Representative or DoubleClick MediaVisor.
 This is called a Reserved Media Buy.